On the Role of Chapman's Hydrostatic Solar Wind Mechanism in Parker's Hydrodynamic Solar Wind Model: Acknowledgements

 \section{Acknowledgements}

-This work was started during my sabbatical leave at California Institute of Technology.
+This work got started during my sabbatical leave at California Institute of Technology.
 My thanks are due to Professor Shrinivas Kulkarni for his enormous hospitality and helpful discussions.
-I am thankful to Professor Earl Dowell for his valuable remarks and suggestions.
-My thanks to Alexander Manganais for his help with Figure 1.
+I am thankful to Professor Earl Dowell for his valuable remarks and suggestions, and to Alexander Manganais for his help with Figure 1.
+I am thankful to the referees for their valuable remarks.